www.musicalschwartz.com > Godspell > Godspell Songs

 In 1971, Schwartz decided to pay homage to Irving Berlin when he needed a duet for GODSPELL.
 His piece was conceived during discussions with GODSPELL's director and conceiver John-Michael Tebelak about infusing a theatrical score into the play before it opened Off-Broadway.
 Most of the songs from GODSPELL were based on hymns or psalms.
 Schwartz believed that there was something missing from Act II.
 "Don't forget, I didn't know any of these stories," Schwartz once explained.
 "I hadn't been brought up Christian.
 And so I was not someone coming in with reverence.
 I was coming in thinking, well if you're going to tell this story, how do you make this story work?
 How do you actually care about these people if you don't come in already caring about them?
 Since the central personal relationship was the Jesus/Judas thing, I said, 'John-Michael, if he's going to betray him in the second act, you have to see that they're really good friends in the first act, so they need to do a number together.'He agreed."

-With the concept of the two performers and Irving Berlin's counter-melody style in mind, Schwartz invented the playful number.
+with the concept of the two performers and Irving Berlin's counter-melody style in mind, Schwartz invented the playful number.
 "All for the Best" along with "Learn Your Lessons Well" and the "Prologue" are noteworthy as being completely original in both music and lyrics (i.e. not from Bible text or hymns).

 EDITOR'S NOTE: The joy and love that comes through in Godspell's music demonstrates the power of the source material as well as Schwartz's talent.
 As he has said in another interview: "I come not from a Christian upbringing and therefore I really didn't know the New Testament.
 I was reading some of these parables for the first time and the hymns that I set with new music for the show are all from the Episcopal Hymnal.
 I basically was responding to the material fresh, for the first time."
 His fresh response coupled with his combined musical background in theatre and popular music, gave rise to the joy that is the Godspell score.